codingbycarter/Team-Brittany/README.md

 }
 ```
 ### Testing
-Once a user is registered into the database, they will be able to log in using the `/login` link in the nav bar.
+Once a user is registered into the database, they will be able to log in using the `login` link in the nav bar.
 A successful login will return a page listing the user's ID number, username and email.

 A failed login will return `Invalid Credentials` on the login form.

+Alternatively you can test with Postman by sending a GET request to the `http://localhost:8080/user` api providing a registered email and password and selecting the `Basic Auth` under the authorization tab.